rlmartin-projen/cdktf-project/API.md

 - *Type:* string

-Maximum node version required by this package.
+Maximum node version required by this pacakge.

 ---